OpenEvalProject/evals/manuscripts/elife-85951/v1/manuscript.md

 An important aspect to consider is that rTMS application over the forehead can be subjectively perceived as unpleasant.
 We, therefore, investigated whether an rTMS-related discomfort before memory retrieval might have provoked habituation to unpleasant stimulations, leading to a reduction in SCR levels during CS presentations.
 We repeated the entire experiment in one further group (ctrl discomfort, n = 10) by replacing the rTMS procedure with a 10 min discomfort-inducing procedure over the same site of the forehead to mimic the rTMS-evoked unpleasant sensations in the absence of neural stimulation effects.
 This group showed no significantly different CS-evoked SCR levels to those of the sham group during the test session as well as during the follow-up session (Figure 2—figure supplement 2).
 Thus, the discomfort experienced during the rTMS procedure did not contribute to the reduction of electrodermal responses observed in the aPFC-stimulated group.

-## aPFC-focused rTMS effects on the explicit memory recognition and perceptual discrimination
+### aPFC-focused rTMS effects on the explicit memory recognition and perceptual discrimination

 We then investigated the effect of rTMS over the aPFC on the retention of explicit-declarative threat memories.
 A further group of subjects that received the identical 1 Hz-rTMS procedure over the aPFC (aPFC-E, n = 21) and a further control group (sham-E, n = 21) underwent an explicit two-alternative forced-choice (2AFC) recognition task, in which they were presented with a random sequence of tone pairs, each composed of the CS and one of the two NSs.
 Subjects were asked to consciously identify which stimulus of each pair was the one previously paired with the US (i.e., the CS) and to provide a subjective confidence level for each choice using a scale ranging from 0 (completely unsure) to 10 (completely sure) (Manassero et al., 2019; Manassero et al., 2022).
 Both groups reported nonsignificantly different post-conditioning US ratings (t(40) = 0.339, p=0.737, ηp2 = 0.003) and successfully identified the CS amongst the NSs with an accuracy level above the 50% chance level (aPFC-E: t(20) = 9.226, p<0.001, ηp2 = 0.810; sham-E: t(20) = 14.240, p<0.001, ηp2 = 0.910).
 A between-groups comparison (t(40) = 1.114, p=0.272, ηp2 = 0.030) showed no differences in the explicit recognition accuracy (Figure 3A).
 The two groups were not differently confident when making their choices (t(40) = 0.842, p=0.405, ηp2 = 0.017) (Figure 3B), thereby supporting the lack of rTMS-related effects.

 ![Figure 3.](https://cdn.elifesciences.org/articles/85951/elife-85951-fig3-v1.jpg)

 **Figure 3.:** (A) During the test session, explicit recognition patterns were not different between the group stimulated over the aPFC (n = 21) and the sham group (n = 21).
 (B) During the test session, confidence ratings did not differ between the two conditions.
 (C) During the follow-up session, aPFC-E and sham-E groups identified the CS between the NSs in a not different manner.
 (D) During the follow-up session, aPFC-E and sham-E groups were not differently confident about their explicit choices.
 All data are mean and SEM.
-Student’s unpaired t-test (A–D).Figure 3—source data 1.
+Student’s unpaired t-test (A–D).

 Next, since a previous study (Roesmann et al., 2022) targeting the vmPFC modulated perceptual discrimination processes, we implemented a 2AFC perceptual task in which we investigated the ability of participants to sensory discriminate between the CS and the two NSs by collecting binary ‘same or different’ judgments as well as confidence ratings.
 The perceptual discrimination test yielded no significant between-groups differences in accuracy (t(40) = 1.362, p=0.181, ηp2 = 0.044) as well as confidence levels (t(40) = 0.917, p=0.365, ηp2 = 0.021).
 Indeed, both groups discriminated the CS from the NSs with high precision (aPFC-E: 0.980 ± 0.015 SEM; sham-E: 1.000 ± 0.000 SEM) and with no different confidence levels (aPFC-E: 9.409 ± 0.153 SEM; sham-E: 9.586 ± 0.117 SEM), thereby showing no rTMS effects on sensory abilities.